-Open only to European squads and taking place every four years, the Euro 2016 soccer tournament is undoubtedly one of the world's largest sporting events.
-While it's not as large as the World Cup by any stretch, or by most any measure, it's right behind the WC in terms of popularity.
-Perhaps one of the reasons that the Euro tournament isn't as big is because, as the name suggests, only European teams can compete in this tournament, no teams from the Americas, Asia, Australia, etc. However, Europe is the continent on which soccer has the largest appeal, and so many millions follow Euro 2016.
+Open only to European squads and taking place every four years, the Euro 2020 soccer tournament is undoubtedly going to be one of the world's largest sporting events.
+While it's not as large as the World Cup by any stretch, or by almost any measure, it's right behind the WC in terms of popularity.
+Perhaps one of the reasons that the Euro tournament isn't as big is because, as the name suggests, only European teams can compete in this tournament, no teams from the Americas, Asia, Australia, etc. However, Europe is the continent on which soccer has the largest appeal, and so many millions follow Euro 2020.
 And this definitely spreads over to the USA, and many Americans catch soccer fever.
 However, there may be different reasons for America's obsession with this tournament.

 Quick Explanation On The Legalities Of Betting On The Euro Cup In The United States

 Let us just start with the big matzah ball hanging here and state that, unequivocally, it is legal for you to bet online as an American.
 The confusion comes by way of it actually being illegal to be the one hosting these bets.
 In other words, if you wanted to create your own sportsbook site, you would be in the business of accepting money for gambling wagers, and this would be against federal law and most state laws.
 However, if you simply want to bet your own money on a sportsbook, this is no different than going to the store to purchase a lottery ticket in the eyes of the government.
 A potentially long story summed up shortly, you are allowed to bet with online sportsbooks.
 Our legal USA online sports betting guide goes into greater detail if you want to learn more about the regulations.